Required IEP Sections in Maryland

 What sections are required in an IEP in Maryland?

 Maryland IEPs must contain all components required by federal law (34 CFR 300.320) plus additional elements mandated by COMAR 13A.05.01.09.
-Under COMAR 13A.05.01.09A, every IEP must include: (1) a statement of the child's present levels of academic achievement and functional performance; (2) measurable annual goals, including academic and functional goals; (3) a description of how progress toward annual goals will be measured and when periodic reports will be provided; (4) a statement of special education, related services, and supplementary aids and services; (5) an explanation of the extent to which the child will not participate with nondisabled children; (6) a statement of any individual appropriate accommodations for statewide and districtwide assessments; (7) the projected start date, frequency, location, and anticipated duration of services; (8) age-appropriate transition services beginning at age 14 (younger than the federal minimum of 16).
-Maryland goes beyond the federal baseline by requiring transition planning starting at age 14 rather than 16.
+Under COMAR 13A.05.01.09(A), every IEP must include: (1) a statement of the child's present levels of academic achievement and functional performance (PLAAFP), including how the disability affects involvement in the general education curriculum (COMAR 13A.05.01.09(A)(1)); (2) measurable annual goals, including academic and functional goals designed to meet the child's needs resulting from the disability (COMAR 13A.05.01.09(A)(2)); (3) a description of how progress toward annual goals will be measured and when periodic reports on progress will be provided to parents (COMAR 13A.05.01.09(B)); (4) a statement of special education, related services, supplementary aids and services, and program modifications or supports for school personnel (COMAR 13A.05.01.09(A)(4)); (5) an explanation of the extent to which the child will not participate with nondisabled children in the regular class and in nonacademic and extracurricular activities (COMAR 13A.05.01.09(A)(5)); (6) a statement of any individual appropriate accommodations necessary for the child to participate in MCAP statewide assessments or, if the IEP team determines the child must take the alternate assessment (Alt-MCAP), a statement of why and which alternate assessment is selected (COMAR 13A.05.01.09(A)(6)); (7) the projected start date, frequency, location, and anticipated duration of all services and modifications (COMAR 13A.05.01.09(A)(7)); (8) beginning at age 14 (younger than the federal minimum of 16), transition planning including age-appropriate transition assessments, measurable postsecondary goals, and a coordinated set of transition activities (COMAR 13A.05.01.09(A)(3); Md.
+Code Ann., Ed. § 8-405(b)).
+Maryland further requires Extended School Year (ESY) eligibility to be considered as a standing agenda item at every annual IEP review (COMAR 13A.05.01.08(B)(2)).
 The Maryland State Department of Education (MSDE) has developed standardized IEP forms and guidance documents that LEAs must use or demonstrate equivalency.
-IEPs are developed by the IEP Team, which is equivalent to the federal IEP team structure under 34 CFR 300.321.
-Maryland requires the IEP to address Extended School Year (ESY) eligibility as a standing agenda item at every annual review (COMAR 13A.05.01.08B).
+Maryland's 24 LEAs (23 counties plus Baltimore City) each implement IEP procedures under MSDE oversight.
+The IEP must also document whether the child requires assistive technology devices and services (COMAR 13A.05.01.09(A)(4); 34 CFR 300.105).
+A copy of the IEP must be provided to parents at no cost, and each teacher and service provider responsible for implementing the IEP must be informed of their specific responsibilities and the accommodations, modifications, and supports required (34 CFR 300.323(d)).

 What Maryland Requires